HLR/HetSaul/saul-examples/README.md

 )
 ```

-this line of code defines an entity of type `ConllRawToken` and names it as 'tokens' and defines a 'primary key' for it based on the original variables in the original ConllRawToken class.
+This line of code defines an entity of type `ConllRawToken` and names it as 'tokens' and defines a 'primary key' for it based on the original variables in the original ConllRawToken class.

 #### Defining attributes
 This is done via several constructs depending on the type of the feature for discrete features for example the "discreteAttributesGeneratorOf" is used,